darrenangle/theweather/README.md

 ### todos:

 1. Add an overlay that responds to visibility data and darkens or lightens the theme.
-2. Get closer to the designs in the actual styles.
-3. Better error handling for:
+2. Better error handling for:
    1. Odd locations
    2. API Limit hitting
-4. UI Tweaking:
+3. UI Tweaking:
-   1.
+   1. Better responsivity across elements
+   2. Better match the designs